Western European marriage pattern: Contributing factors in the Netherlands

-The highest average age at first marriage was in the Netherlands: on average 27 years for women and 30 years for men in both the rural and urban population from the late 1400's onward till the end of WWII, rising at times to 30 years for women and 32 years for men.
-On average 25-30% of people in the Netherlands remained unmarried throughout their life between 1500 and 1950.
+The highest average age at first marriage was in the Netherlands: on average 27 years for women and 30 years for men in both the rural and urban population from the late 1400s onward until the end of WWII, rising at times to 30 years for women and 32 years for men.
+On average 25–30% of people in the Netherlands remained unmarried throughout their life between 1500 and 1950.
 In Amsterdam the mean age at first marriage for women fluctuated between 23.5 and 25 years old from the late 15th century until the 1660s, when it started to rise even further.

 From early on the Roman Catholic Church promoted sexual abstinence over marriage, but marriage over sexual promiscuity.
 This meant that remaining unmarried became socially acceptable in Western Europe.
 In the Middle Ages marriage was often not recorded and therefore could depend on the word of the couple that could either confirm or deny it having taken place.
 A majority of unmarried women would be in the service of the church as nuns or as lay women.
 A vast number of women also provided for themselves in specialised professions until the financial freedoms of women were curtailed by the guilds in the late Middle Ages.
 This meant that until the late Middle Ages many women could also run businesses to sustain themselves outside of marriage.

 After the 1400s the first marriage age became better recorded and seems to be influenced largely by the economic situation.
 In times of economical uncertainty both women and men tended to marry younger (between 20-25 years old for women) but the age gap was somewhat larger.
 A major factor was that by marrying their daughter off young the parents had one mouth less to feed and the dowry was often lower for younger girls who had learned less skills and build up less savings.
 This also explains the larger age gap between husband and wife in economical harsher times: an older husband would already have established himself an income to sustain a wife and thus children.
 Though for political reasons nobility often engaged and married far younger than the general population in many cases the actual consummation of the marriage was postponed until both marriage partners had reached a more mature age.